-10 Social Security rules dictate that extra years of work will either increase or not change a person's benefits, depending upon (i) whether or not the person claims solely on his or her own record and (ii) whether the additional year will be part of the 35 highest years that enter the AIME calculation.
+15 Social Security rules dictate that extra years of work will either increase or not change a person's benefits, depending upon (i) whether or not the person claims solely on his or her own record and (ii) whether the additional year will be part of the 35 highest years that enter the AIME calculation.
 In Liebman and Luttmer (2009), we explain that it is plausible that the Social Security benefits to approximately one third of respondents would not be affected by a small change in number of years worked.

-11 We also examined the effect of the information treatment on the variances of responses of variables that are measured on a continuous scale.
-Since these effects are quite sensitive to the treatment of outliers, we do not report them here.
+16 We also examined the effect of the information treatment on the variances of responses of variables that are measured on a continuous scale.
+We do not find significant treatment effects on the variance of responses, but our power to detect such effects is limited given the sensitivity of variances to outliers.